 - The changing marketing landscape: Personalization has been the key word in marketing and eCommerce over the last five years, and it has only grown more important over time as customers expect better experiences among eCommerce companies.
 When it comes to marketing, this means that the right messaging to the right customers at the right moment is more important than ever.
 In order to accomplish this and optimize your marketing program, you need to be able to break down the silos and gain a holistic understanding of your performance in addition to your customer relationships.

-- The changing privacy and eCommerce landscape: Given the privacy enhancements coming in iOS 15, and the potential for other OS systems to follow suit, it will be increasingly important to understand and build your own customer segments and lists.
+- The changing privacy and eCommerce landscape: Given the privacy enhancements that came in iOS 15, and the potential for other OS systems to follow suit, it is be increasingly important to understand and build your own customer segments and lists.
 Customer Data Platforms heavily rely on third parties for customer data (e.g., purchasing data from data aggregators).
 In the last several years, Customer Data Platforms have been so appealing to marketers because you can blend your store’s purchasing data and enrich it with the third-party data, which makes for improved targeting.

 However, as an eCommerce business, you should no longer rely quite so heavily on third-party data, because the privacy changes will likely make it harder (or even impossible) to come by in the years to come.
-Instead, first-party (i.e., transactional data or site behavior data) and, increasingly, zero-party data (data that customers have voluntarily supplied, such as survey/poll results, user preferences, and more) will become of paramount importance.
+Instead, first-party data (i.e., transactional data or site behavior data) and, increasingly, zero-party data (data that customers have voluntarily supplied, such as survey/poll results, user preferences, and more) will become of paramount importance.

 How Daasity is reinventing the Analytics Platform by adding Customer Data Platform Functionality

-We’re taking our platform a step further, with Audiences.
-Audiences will allow you to push customer data collected across your entire tech stack back into your favorite marketing channels to supercharge them and enhance their functionality.
+Daasity enables you to push customer data collected across your entire tech stack back into your favorite marketing channels to supercharge them and enhance their functionality.
 We’ve started with Klaviyo, Facebook, and Attentive but many more supercharged tools are coming soon.
 In other words, we are the only platform to combine a full eCommerce analytics offering with the deep segmentation functionality that Customer Data Platforms offer.

 In order to learn as much as you can about your customers and provide them with the best experiences possible—and, therefore, keep those customers coming back to buy more—you not only need the best data but the best way to analyze that data.
-Pure Customer Data Platforms are strong marketing tools, but their functionality does not match their cost, and they do not factor in all elements of your eCommerce brand, which a strong marketing strategy certainly should.
+Pure Customer Data Platforms are strong marketing tools, but their functionality does not match their cost, and they do not factor in all elements of your brand, which a strong marketing strategy certainly should.

 An Analytics tool is a better option, as you will gain deeper, varied, flexible, and customizable (and expanding) functionality for a fraction of the price.
 To talk to an analytics expert and learn more, head over here, or watch a platform overview here.